mozilla/fx-private-relay/extension/README.md

 1. Install the extension.

 2. Go to [relay.firefox.com](https://relay.firefox.com) and sign in.
-   * The extension will detect and load your relay addresses.

 3. In any `<input>` element, right-click and select "Make a relay address"
    * The extension will populate the options with your relay addresses.